wimpysworld/ia-get/README.md

 ia-get https://archive.org/details/<identifier>
 ```

+### Features

+* Download files from the Internet Archive.
+* Preserves the original directory structure.
+* Resumes partial downloads.
+* Use hashes to prevent downloading the same file twice.

 # A.I. driven development

 This program is an experiment and has been (*mostly*) written using A.I 🤖🧠